WYH66666666/Mica-effect-for-hermes-desktop/README.en.md

-# Frosted Glass Effect for Hermes Desktop
+# Frosted Glass Effect for Hermes Desktop（Tip: just copy the URL and hand it to the agent — it'll install it for you）

 > [中文](README.md)